yiisoft/yii2/docs/guide/structure-assets.md

   forward slash "/" should be used as directory separators.
 Each JavaScript file can be specified in one of the following two formats:
   - a relative path representing a local JavaScript file (e.g. `js/main.js`).
-The actual path of the file can be determined by prepending [[basePath]] to the relative path, and the actual URL of the file can be determined by prepending [[baseUrl]] to the relative path.
+The actual path of the file can be determined by prepending [[yii\web\AssetManager::basePath]] to the relative path, and the actual URL of the file can be determined by prepending [[yii\web\AssetManager::baseUrl]] to the relative path.
   - an absolute URL representing an external JavaScript file.
 For example, `http://ajax.googleapis.com/ajax/libs/jquery/2.1.1/jquery.min.js` or `//ajax.googleapis.com/ajax/libs/jquery/2.1.1/jquery.min.js`.